 • Develop skills in managing and working with visiting professionals (both practically as co-deliver and coordinator)

-• Schools will take part in one creative project each term.
+• Schools will take part in one creative project per term

-• Each project will explore a different piece of western classical music and will culminate in a visit from an LSO Animateur and LSO musicians.
-A project resource pack is provided for each project.
+• Each project will explore a different piece of classical music, and culminates in a visit from an LSO Animateur and LSO musicians.
+A project resource pack is provided for each project

-• 1 teacher will attend a series of project training & support sessions throughout the year which will support project delivery in school, and build teachers’ skills and confidence in delivering a creative and musical curriculum.
+• one teacher will attend a series of project training and support sessions throughout the year which will support project delivery in school, and build that teacher's skills and confidence in delivering a creative and musical curriculum

 • Intensive musical engagement through the year for the involved teacher’s class.
-Alternatively, the teacher could work with a different class for each project, impacting 3 classes across the year.
-Teachers could also shadow the project in multiple classes across the school each term.
+Alternatively, the teacher could work with a different class for each project, impacting three classes across the year.
+Teachers could also shadow the project in multiple classes across the school each term

 ‘‘...
 I feel more able to communicate musically with a class and lead them to their own music making’’ - Greenwich Primary teacher